mongodb/docs/source/tutorial/expand-replica-set.rst

    rs.add("mongodb3.example.net")

 Congratulations!
-You have just successfully expanded an existing replica set.
-You can use the :js:func:`rs.status()` function to provide an overview of :doc:`replica set status
-</reference/replica-status>`, or the :js:func:`rs.conf()` for the
-complete :doc:`replica set configuration
+You have successfully expanded an existing replica set.
+You can use the :js:func:`rs.status()` function to provide an overview of :doc:`replica set status </reference/replica-status>`, or the :js:func:`rs.conf()` for the complete :doc:`replica set configuration </reference/replica-configuration>`.
-</reference/replica-configuration>`.